Fisker sues XL over hybrid cars wrecked by Superstorm Sandy

-NEW YORK, Dec 28 (Reuters) - Fisker Automotive has sued XL Group Plc after being denied insurance coverage over flooding from Superstorm Sandy that destroyed 338 of its Karma plug-in hybrids, worth about $33 million, at a Port Newark, New Jersey, shipping facility.
+NEW YORK (Reuters) - Fisker Automotive has sued XL Group Plc (XL.N) after being denied insurance coverage over flooding from Superstorm Sandy that destroyed 338 of its Karma plug-in hybrids, worth about $33 million, at a Port Newark, New Jersey, shipping facility.

 David Klein, a partner at Orrick Herrington & Sutcliffe which represents Fisker, said in a phone interview that the dispute centered on whether the cars were in “transit,” and which sublimits may apply, if any.